yutatokoi/notes/README.md

 ### Quicksort on linked list

 Quicksort is a stable sort when implemented on a linked list.
+It also does not require auxilliary memory space as it simply manipulates pointers.

 ```
 // Function to perform Quicksort on a linked list